 That is, we devalue or discount the cash flows that arrive way out in the future more than the ones that show up say, next year.

-Though inherently simple, there is a lot going on there.
-Ignoring book value (buildings, machinery etc.) for now to make the math simple, stocks as we know are long duration assets – perpetuities in theory with cash flows that go on forever.
+Though inherently simple, there is a lot going on here.
+Ignoring the book value (the value of buildings, machinery etc.) of a business for now to make the math simple, stocks as we know are long duration assets.
+They are perpetuities in theory with cash flows expected to go on forever.
 That is what the three dots at the end signify.
-The cash flows continuing forever is not true for every stock but for a portfolio of stocks, that assumption holds true.
+The cash flows continuing forever is not true for every stock but for a portfolio of stocks, that assumption should hold true.

 And by design, stocks are ideal as long-term investments.
 You don’t start a business and expect it to turn a profit next year.